Freshman Admission Procedures and Requirements

 We offer two special admissions programs for a limited number of candidates who we feel have the ability to be successful with additional assistance.
 Decisions for the special admissions programs are made by a committee and applicants may be required to submit supporting documentation.

-If an applicant does not qualify for either of these programs, we strongly recommend he or she enrolls at a local community college or another university/college for at least 30 credits and then apply as a transfer student.
+If an applicant does not qualify for either of these programs, we strongly recommend they enroll at a local community college or another university/college for at least 30 credits and then apply as a transfer student.

 - Reduced Fall Course Load: Students admitted to West Chester University through this program are limited to 12 credits in their first fall semester, rather than the traditional 15 credits.
 This helps with the transition to the University environment and college level courses.
 These students are still considered full-time students, so financial aid consideration is not impacted.